QVC (British TV channel): History

 In February 2020, QVC UK had a whole new rebrand with a whole new logo.

+On 15 April 2026, QVC Group warned that it was preparing to file for Chapter 11 bankruptcy as soon as the end of that day, citing steadily viewer declines and debt burdens.
+QVC Group plans to enter a prepackaged restructuring support agreement with its creditors and exit Chapter 11 bankruptcy within no later than 90 days, or by around July 2026.
+On April 16, QVC Group filed for Chapter 11 bankruptcy protection in the United States District Court for the Southern District of Texas with plans to reduce over $5 billion in long-term debt, which will allow for the company to continue operating while having over $1 billion in debt remaining.

 QVC Beauty

-On 26 October 2010 a second channel was launched in the UK, QVC Beauty, available to viewers of Freeview, Sky and Freesat.
+On 26 October 2010, a second channel was launched in the UK, QVC Beauty, available to viewers of Freeview, Sky and Freesat.

 The channel broadcasts from 4:00 am to 2:00 am daily on Freeview channel 35.
 2:00 am QVC Beauty HD on Freeview channel 112 only broadcasts from 2:00 am to 4:00 am daily due to the channels over rating.

 QVC Beauty HD ceased broadcasting on Freeview with the closure of the COM7 multiplex, followed by the SD version on 21 June 2023.

 QVC HD, QVC Extra and QVC Style

 QVC had planned to begin broadcasting in high-definition from September 2012, to be followed by the launch of two new 24-hour channels on Sky.
 On 11 February 2013 Sparkle TV and Twinkle TV launched on Sky.
 On 1 July 2013, Twinkle TV was renamed QVC Style.
 Sparkle TV became QVC Extra on 12 August 2013, with both channels added to Freesat.
 The following day saw the channels relaunch with availability expanded to Freeview via the connected red button on QVC Beauty.
 In July 2014, QVC Extra launched on Freeview channel 57, but closed in 2015, while QVC Style launched on Freeview channel 36 in August 2016, replacing QVC +1.
 QVC Style changed its hours to 2:00 am to 4:00 am on 31 March 2020, allowing QVC Beauty to extend its hours.
 On 21 April 2015, QVC +1 HD launched on Freeview channel 111, becoming the second high-definition timeshift service in the UK (after Channel 4 +1 HD).
-From 2016 to 2018, QVC Extra was temporarily rebranded as QVC Christmas.
+From 2016 to 2018, QVC Extra was temporarily rebranded as QVC Christmas but returned on 24 September 2026.
 QVC Extra launched on Virgin Media on 27 July 2021.
 QVC HD ceased broadcasting on Freeview with the closure of the COM7 multiplex.
 QVC HD was later launched on Freesat and Sky in April 2022.

 QVC Style ceased broadcasting on Freeview on 21 June 2023, though it continues on other platforms.